15 Financial Rules That Worked for Baby Boomers But Don't Make Sense Today

 You’ve probably heard many retired people say they live on a fixed income.
 In many cases, they're referring to Social Security retirement benefits.
 But these benefits can’t replace pre-retirement income, and you shouldn’t rely on them.

-Some people also choose to work during retirement, but not everyone can, so it’s better to have a way to make extra money, like interest, dividends, rental, or royalty income.
+Some people also choose to work during retirement, but not everyone can, so it’s better to have ways to supplement your Social Security, like interest, dividends, rental, or royalty income.

 Burial insurance covers end-of-life expenses and is something your parents and grandparents may have recommended.
 But it’s not usually required if you have other assets.